Saving costs and improving effluent by knowing what is happening in your bioreactor - Part I

 - Never before, the accuracy of CFD modelling for water applications was assessed and demonstrated like this

-- Producing nice colorful drawings is easy.
+- Producing nice colourful drawings is easy.
 Producing accurate ones requires advanced expertise

-- The plant is currently being changed based on model outcomes (next articles)
+- The plant was reorganized based on the modelling outcomes

 - Completely mixed reactors, or even zones, do not exist.
 We have to live with that and more importantly, account for that.
-Not neglecting mixing will save the water sector a lot of money and time in future.
+By keeping mixing in mind, the water sector could save a lot of time and money in the future.

-These results were partially presented at Weftec 2017 (Chicago), the IWA Large WWTP conference in Chongqing (China),and will also be published scientifically.
+These results were partially presented at Weftec 2017 (Chicago), the IWA Large WWTP conference in Chongqing (China), and in scientific publications.